aaronbloomfield/pdr/labs/lab08/index.md

 Come to lab with a functioning version of the pre-lab, and be prepared to demonstrate that you understand how to build and run the pre-lab programs.
 If you are unsure about any part of the pre-lab, talk to a TA.
 The in-lab will ask you to write C++ code and examine the generated assembly language for a variety of topics.

-You should be able to explain and write recursive functions for the final exam, so make sure that you understand how to implement the pre-lab program.
+You should be able to explain and write recursive functions in assembly for the exams in this course, so make sure that you understand how to implement the pre-lab program.
 Speak to a TA if you have any questions.

 The general activity of this in-lab will be to write small snippets of C++ code, compile them so that you can look at the generated assembly code, then make modifications and recompile as needed in order to deduce the representation of a number of C++ constructs (listed below).

 For the in-lab, you will need to work on the two topics shown below -- note that there will be a different topics to work through on the next lab.

 The deliverable for this in-lab is a document named inlab8.pdf.
 It must be in PDF format!
-See the [How to convert a file to PDF](../../docs/convert_to_pdf.html) page for details about creating a PDF file.
+See the [How to convert a file to PDF](../../docs/convert_to_pdf.html) page for details about creating a PDF file. *NOTE: Many students turn in pdf files that are incorrectly produced.
+Make sure to follow the conversion steps exactly.

 In the report, you should explain all the items in *one* of the categories below (either objects or parameter passing).
 For the post-lab, you will need to have all items from both categories explained.
 We are looking for significant evidence that you were able to complete some work during the in-lab, and thus are not setting page length requirements.